 - It is strongly advised that candidates enrolling in the EMS program have a strong background in high school or college math and chemistry.
-This knowledge will enhance the student's success in Anatomy and Physiology and college-level math. - Required for Basic class: Minimum placement scores resulting in WR 121 placement OR completion of WR 65/75/95 (grade of "C" or better) - Required for Basic class: Minimum placement scores resulting in MTH 65 or higher placement OR completion of MTH 20 (grade of "C" or better) - Required for Paramedic course: Completion of WR121 or higher and MTH 65 or higher - Second-year Paramedic courses are open only to students who have been admitted to the program. - Students should contact the Admissions office for application process details of the Paramedic course selection process. - Speak with an advisor prior to registration to get a list of recommended courses in categories that offer more than one option such as the general education requirement. - Špeak with program director to make sure students understand the state and national testing process for EMT Basic and Paramedic courses. - Speak with program director to get recommendations for courses to complete the Associate of Arts Oregon Transfer (AAOT) degree.
+This knowledge will enhance the student's success in Anatomy and Physiology and college-level math. - Required for Paramedic course: Completion of WR121 or higher and MTH 65 or higher. - Second-year Paramedic courses are open only to students who have been admitted to the program. - Students should contact the Admissions office to obtain details for Paramedic course selection and application process. - Speak with an advisor prior to registration to get a list of recommended courses in categories that offer more than one option such as the general education requirement. - Speak with program director to make sure students understand the state and national testing process for EMT and Paramedic courses.

-REQUIRED PRIOR TO ENTRY IN PROGRAM (EMS) COURSES • High school diploma or GED
+REQUIRED PRIOR TO ENTRY IN PROGRAM EMT OR PARAMEDIC COURSES

-- Students must be 18 years old or older to test for state and national exams. - Required for Basic class: Minimum placement scores resulting in WR 121 placement OR completion of WR 65/75/95 (grade of "C" or better) - Required for Basic class: Minimum placement scores resulting in MTH 65 or higher placement OR completion of MTH 20 (grade of "C" or better) - A current Health Care Provider CPR card is required prior to placement into any EMS course.
-Basic students have until the end of the second week to complete the CPR requirement. - Criminal background check.
-Basic students have until the end of the second week of the term to have background check process completed. - Immunization records: current TB test (must be within one year), Hepatitis B series, Measles/Mumps/Rubella (two documented shots) - Information on the courses that are required for entry into the Paramedic course as prerequisites and those used to calculate points for selection can be found on the EMS website, http://www.cocc.edu/ Emergency-Medical-Services/. - All COCC students enrolled in Emergency Medical Services (which includes requirements for clinical, field and practical experience) will have to pass Criminal History Checks (CHC) as a condition of their acceptance into medical or other facilities for training.
-Students who do not pass the CHC may not be eligible to complete training at affiliated clinical sites, to sit for licensure or certification exams, or to be hired for some professional positions.
-Students who believe their history may interfere with their ability to complete the program of study or to obtain licensure or certification in their chosen field should contact the appropriate state board or the program director.
+- High school diploma or GED. - Students must be 18 years old or older to test for state and national exams. - A current Health Care Provider CPR card is required prior to placement into EMT or Paramedic courses.
+Basic students have until the end of the second day to complete the CPR requirement. - Criminal background check.
+Basic students have until the end of the second class of the term to have background check process started. - Information on the courses that are required for entry into the Paramedic course as prerequisites and those used to calculate points for selection can be found on the EMS website, www.cocc.edu/ Emergency-Medical-Services/EMS-Program-Requirements/. - All COCC students enrolled in an EMT, paramedic course and/or seeking agency affiliation requiring practical experience, will have to pass a Criminal History Check (CHC) as a condition of their acceptance into a medical, fire or other facility for training.
+Students who do not pass the CHC may not be eligible to complete training at affiliated sites, to sit for licensure or certification exams, or to be hired for some professional positions.
+Students who believe their personal history may interfere with their ability to complete the program of study or to obtain licensure or certification in their chosen field should contact the appropriate state board or the program director.